qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 There are two other techniques to resolve this that we use often use:

-- _Triangulation_: Generalize based on two or more examples (but no less).
+- _Triangulation_: generalize based on two or more examples (but no less).
 We can write a next test that will force us to generalize the code.

-- _Remove duplication beween code and test_: We can see this as a matter of duplication between the test code and the production code: the question values are both in the setup code of the test and in the fake production code.
+- _Remove duplication beween code and test_: we can see it as a matter of duplication between the test code and the production code.
+The question values are both in the setup code of the test and in the fake production code.

-We will explain these later in this [series](/blog-by-tag#tag-test-driven-development).
+We will explain these later in this [series on Test Driven Development](/blog-by-tag#tag-test-driven-development).

 ## Effects